-We are currently working on building out a core curriculum for ITEMS that focuses primarily on quantitative methodology in educational measurement.
-In alignment with best practices from years past, we intend to cover topics in the areas of classical test theory, item response theory, and other latent-variable methods.
-However, we will also consider certain novel analytic approaches from areas such as educational data mining and learning analytics in so far as they support educational assessment applications.
-We also plan to update and develop modules on methodological best practices for assessment development processes such as task design, item banking, and automated scoring.
-We hope that our content is useful to colleagues across diverse use contexts such as classroom assessment, standards-based large-scale assessment, certification and licensure testing, as well as formative assessment.
+We are currently working on building out a core curriculum for ITEMS that focuses primarily on quantitative methodology in educational measurement in three areas (1) foundations of educational measurement, (2) assessment design and implementation, and (3) interdisciplinary frontiers.
+In the first area, we intend to cover various statistical topics in the areas of classical test theory, item response theory, and other latent-variable methods.
+In the second area, we intend to cover various topics around the entire assessment development process such as best practices for item and task design, standard setting, score reporting, and validation.
+In the third area, we intend to cover certain interdisciplinary approaches that are relevant for modern digitally-delivered learning and assessment systems such as educational data mining / learning analytics, cognitive computational modeling, and automated scoring.
+We hope that our growing library of content will be useful to colleagues across diverse use contexts such as standards-based large-scale assessment, certification and licensure testing, as well as formative assessment in classrooms.

-ITEMS modules are integrated digital packages of materials developed with modern course development software - Articulate 360 - and include narrated slides with interactive components, self-assessments with diagnostic feedback, interactive workbooks or applications around sample data sets, as well as supporting materials such as didactic overview articles, glossaries, and vetted online resources.
-Our primary design team works with content developers to create a package of materials that suits the vision of each module, the didactic goals of ITEMS overall, and the personal styles of the contributors.
+ITEMS modules are integrated digital packages of materials developed with modern course development software -Articulate 360 - and include narrated slides with interactive components, self-assessments with diagnostic feedback, interactive workbooks or data activities around sample data sets, as well as supporting materials such as didactic overview articles, glossaries, and vetted online resources.
+Our primary design team works with content developers to create a curated package of materials that suits the vision of each module, the didactic goals of ITEMS overall, and the personal styles of the contributors.
 Hopefully, the development process is educational and fun for all involved!